 FFRF-ETC in Action

 Parents complained that Linden Elementary School, Oak Ridge, promoted Christianity by broadcasting the "Hallelujah Chorus" over the P.A. system during morning announcements.
 The school's principal and the city's attorney have responded to complaints by FFRF-ETC by claiming that this devotional music is a small part of a balanced curriculum.
-FFRF-ETC has filed an open records request to examine the school's music curriculum.
+FFRF-ETC filed an open records request to examine the school's music curriculum and concluded that a legal challenge would not be productive.
 Coverage by the Oak Ridge is here.

 In response to complaints from FFRF-ETC, the Knoxville Police Department has removed a Bible verse which was on display at a KPD office.
 Knoxville News Sentinel story here.